5 Important Reasons to Embrace the Waiting

 It’s been described in various ways.
-Dark night of the soul.
-Burn-out.
-Depression.
-Mid-life crisis, to name a few.
+Sometimes it’s called a dark night of the soul.
+Sometimes it’s called burn-out or depression.
+Mid-life crisis is another name that is used.
 These are times when we seem caught in an unending period of transition.
 God is mostly silent.
 Our lives seem to have little purpose.
 Not in control, we search for it, but can’t seem to find a way to end these lonely, frustrating times.
-So, we wait.
-Hoping that somehow, God will bring us out of them.
+So, we wait, hoping that somehow, God will bring us out of them.

 Whether it is a “dark night” time in your life or an extended transition, don’t resist.
 Ask God for the grace to receive, even welcome, this time.
 Don’t fight the constant transitions our nomadic, missionary lives bring.
-Instead, in the uncertainty lean in to receive all God has.
+Instead, in the uncertainty, lean in to receive all God has.
 As you do this, your life will yield fruit.
-One day, the transformation God brought through those difficult waiting times will have a great impact.
+One day, the transformation God brought in you through those difficult waiting times will have great impact.

 Reading this, I was struck by the phrase, “it’s the realm where God can best get at us…” I want Him to be able to get to me, to be able to transform and change me.
-The only hope I have of godliness is if He has access to my soul to shape and form it.
+The only hope I have of becoming like Jesus is if He has access to my soul to shape and form it.

-The pandemic’s brought many changes to our world and to our individual lives.
-Almost everyone’s been affected in some way.
-One effect has been a dramatic increase in our need to learn how to wait.
+The pandemic brought many changes to both our world and individual lives.
+Almost everyone’s was affected in some way.
+One effect was the dramatic increase in learning to wait.

-• We wait for quarantine to finish so we can go outside again.
+- We waited for quarantine to finish so we could go outside again.

-• We long for a time when we can gather in conferences and large meetings again,
+- We longed for a time when we could gather in conferences and large meetings again

-My husband and I have waited nine months to return to our home in Thailand.
-One after another ticket has been changed or canceled, visa options have fallen through.
-It’s disappointing.
-There is grief involved in the loss of the old.
-These are stressful and hard times for all.
+My husband and I waited eleven months to return to our home in Thailand.
+One after another ticket has been changed or canceled, and visa options fell through.
+It was difficult.
+There was grief involved in the loss of the old times when things were easier.
+They were stressful times for everyone across the globe.

 Embrace Today

-When we came to the USA in March, we had no idea we would be here this long.
+When we came to the USA in March of 2020, we had no idea we would be there eleven months.
 I admit.
-There are days I greatly long for things to go back to “normal.”
-There were things about my 2019 life I miss greatly!
+There were days I greatly longed for things to go back to “normal.”
+There were things about my 2019 life I missed greatly!

-When those feelings, that longing for the way it was, rises in my heart, I give it to Him.
-Letting go of my desire to determine my own future, to be in charge of when this waiting ends, I whisper the words, “I trust You.
+When those feelings, that longing for the way it was, rose in my heart, I gave it to Him.
+Letting go of my desire to determine my own future, to be in charge of when the waiting would end.
+I whispered the words, “I trust You.
 Your purposes are good.
 Father, I want Your will not mine.
-I’m so glad You are in control.”
+I’m so glad You are in control.
+And I surrender.”

-In response, He gives me the grace to embrace this waiting time with joy.
-I receive new manna for that day.
+In response, He gave me the grace to embrace that time of waiting with joy.
+I received new manna for each day during the pandemic.

 1) God is forming you.